Find a Law Firm

 Ready to buy a new home?
 Failing to check that a lawyer is on the SuffolkBuildingSociety list of approved solicitors can put your transaction at risk of delay or failure.

-I have decided to exercise my right to buy my property off the council.
-I have a mortgage agreed with Suffolk Building Society.
-Conveyancing is new to me.
+I am currently in the process of buying my council flat.
+I have a mortgage offer with Suffolk Building Society.
+Conveyancing is not something I have any knowledge of.
 Can I proceed without a solicitor easily?
 I think we can but we keep being told I should use one.
 Any advice?

 It is not advisable proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
 In any event if you are getting a mortgage with Suffolk Building Society you will need to appoint a solicitor on the Suffolk Building Society conveyancing panel.